yochaigal/cairn/hacks/backgrounds/herbalist.md

 [![Alt text](/img/backgrounds/herbalist.jpg "East of the Sun and West of the Moon, illustrated by Kay Nielsen"){:height="75%" width="75%"}](/img/backgrounds/herbalist.jpg)

+# Herbalist

-## You get
+## Starting Gear

-A hand rake, one floppy hat, a small watering tin.
+- 3d6 gold pieces
+- Three days’ rations (one slot)
+- A hand rake (d6)
+- Watering tin
+- Floppy hat

 ## Why did you leave your job?